 Long-running claims in the UK against various construction companies relating to the blacklisting of more than 1,200 workers settled out of court this month for a total of £35m in compensation.
 An estimated £20m is also to be paid towards the claimants’ legal costs, as well as £230,000 for a fund that will be used to retrain the blacklisted workers.

 The settlements were reached over three years.
-Our Ryan Dunleavy worked on this case for the first 256 claimants, whose claims settled in 2016 for more than £10m.
+The first 256 claimants settled in 2016 for more than £10m.
 The dispute focused on secret files containing information about construction workers that was used to record negative information about them.
 They included phrases such as “will cause trouble”, “Irish ex-army, bad egg”, and even, “talks like a young Alf Garnett”, as well as “wears Anti-Nazi League badges and insignia”.

 The claimants sought compensation for defamation, breaches of confidence, misuse of private information, breaches of data protection legislation and loss of earnings.
 The case is particularly interesting as it is an example of legal proceedings resulting from a regulatory investigation, in this matter a data protection investigation by the UK’s Information Commissioner’s Office.